 At the same time the minister should finally heed the calls of UNHCR, UNHRC, UNICEF, Human Rights Watch, doctors, lawyers, teachers, churches, the Pope and millions of ordinary people and grant a full amnesty to the remaining 480 "boat people".
 After all records show that nearly 100 are children, and do we really want to have a government that will forcibly return innocent children to places like Iran and Afghanistan?

 NOTES: ╣Aboriginal and Torres Strait Islander Commission, the body that looks after the interest of Australia's Indigenous people.
-Ironically, this government body is also under the jurisdiction of Australia's infamous Minister Phillip Ruddock.
+Ironically, this government body is also under the jurisdiction of Australia's infamous Minister Philip Ruddock.

 For more information: